bensonby/actuaries-tech/02-logic-layout-dependency-problem.md

 # Introduction

-[Model-view-controller (MVC)](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), first described by Trygve Reenskaug in 1979, is an architectural pattern widely used in software engineering.
+[Model-view-controller (MVC)][mvc-wiki], first described by Trygve Reenskaug in 1979, is an architectural pattern widely used in software engineering.
 One of MVC’s virtue is the separation of the business logic and the presentation layer, which can reduce the complexity in architectural design and to increase the code flexibility and maintability .
 Either the layout or the business logic can be changed without affecting the other.

 # Excel's logic and layout dependency